ourcarus/casadelagom/_posts/2022-07-12-Wedding Preparations.md

 W brought us to view Fullerton Bay Hotel where the main selling point is the views but the venue is kind of visible to the public.
 Min spend is $40k and the rate is $278pp.

 #### 17 Sep 2022 - Sofitel Sentosa Wedding Showcase and Deposit
-Met P at Sofitel but she showed us the deco at the straits ballroom instead of the saffron ballroom that we were looking for.
+6 of us went down to Sentosa and we met P at Sofitel but she showed us the deco at the straits ballroom instead of the saffron ballroom that we were looking for.
+Since we already discussed about the package via email, P briefed us the final package inclusions before we signed the draft contract and paid the $5k deposit via grabpay (split into 2x $2.5k payments).
+The grab wallet then reached to 80/90% of the $30k limit.
+Beer barrel was 20L and additional barrel is $500.
+Then we had L and H drop us off for a short visit to C's graduation at Grand Copthorne Hotel before we headed home.